scrapinghub/web-poet/docs/intro/overrides.rst

 **2. Specifically Selecting the Rules**

-When the last resort of ``priority``-resolution doesn't work, then you could always specifically select the list of :class:`~.OverrideRule` you want to use.
+When the last resort of ``priority``-resolution doesn't work, then you could always specifically select the list of :class:`~.ApplyRule` you want to use.

 We **recommend** in creating an **inclusion**-list rather than an **exclusion**-list since the latter is quite brittle.
 For instance, an external package you're using